aaliahcjoseph/aaliahcjoseph.github.io/about/index.md

 </p>

 <p class="about-statement">
-  I'm slowly learning that not every imperfection needs to be fixed—which, admittedly, is still a work in progress.
+  I'm slowly learning that not every imperfection needs to be fixed which, admittedly, is still a work in progress.
 </p>

 When I do manage to put the coloring books down, I also love swimming.
 I learned as an adult and fell in love with it.
-It's probably the only physical activity I'd happily do regularly—if swimming didn't come with the unfortunate requirement of doing my entire curly hair routine afterward so I can go into the office the next day.
-Given the choice between a pool and a beach, though, I'm choosing the beach—as long as we're talking warm Caribbean seawater and not a Canadian beach.
+It's probably the only physical activity I'd happily do regularly, if swimming didn't come with the unfortunate requirement of doing my entire curly hair routine afterward so I can go into the office the next day.
+Given the choice between a pool and a beach, though, I'm choosing the beach, as long as we're talking warm Caribbean seawater and not a Canadian beach.

 Tennis is the other exception.
 I learned to play as a child and picked it back up again a few years ago.
-Apparently, my younger self retained more than I gave her credit for, because I still remembered what I was doing—and, as it turns out, I'm pretty good at it.
+Apparently, my younger self retained more than I gave her credit for because I still remembered what I was doing.
+As it turns out, I'm pretty good at it.

 ---